superfly/docs/apps/processes.html.md

 order: 90
 ---

-**WIP**

-See []

 Process groups are a way to manage separate tasks under the umbrella of a single Fly App.
-Everything gets deployed in a single release, but different processes run on their own Machines&mdash;which means they don't compete with each other for VM resources, and they can be scaled individually.
+You can maintain a single code base, and everything gets deployed in a single release, but different processes run on their own Machines&mdash;which means they don't compete with each other for VM resources, and they can be scaled individually.

 When you deploy a Fly App, you start up one or more Fly Machines from a single Docker image; all the VMs have the same things installed.
 But Machines in different process groups run different commands at boot.